olcf/olcf-user-docs/systems/summit_user_guide.rst

 The following table shows the differences of executing an application on GPFS, NVMe, and NVMe with Spectral.
 This example is using one compute node.
-We copy the executable and input file for the NVMe cases but this is not always necessary, it depends on the application, you could execute the binary from the GPFS and save the output files on NVMe, In the table is the execution command of the binary and take the data back in case that the Spectral library is not used.
-Adjust your parameters to copy, if necessary, the executable and input files on all the NVMes devices.
+We copy the executable and input file for the NVMe cases but this is not always necessary.
+Depending on the application, you could execute the binary from the GPFS and save the output files on NVMe.
+Adjust your parameters to copy, if necessary, the executable and input files onto all the NVMe devices.

 +----------------------------------------+------------------------------------------------+------------------------------------------------+
 | *Using GPFS* 			         | *Using NVMe*                                   | *Using NVME with Spectral library*             |